lekoenig/SP-synthesis-lek/README.md

 - Note that Estimate_width.R references hydraulic geometry coefficients derived [here](https://github.com/lekoenig/US-hydraulic-geometry.git)
 - Instructions to run script:
   1. Run sitelist_qaqc.R to check that site locations plot where expected (within continental U.S.)
   2. Optional: run join_nhd.R to estimate associated nhdplusv2 flowline by multiple methods.
 Includes manual inspection of a subset of sites.
+Output is a file named "synthesis_fullset_comidfixes.csv" that specifies the linked comid's after manual inspection.
-  3. Run Estimate_width.R to compile measurements and estimates of width for all sites within the StreamPULSE synthesis dataset
+  3. Run Estimate_width.R to compile measurements and estimates of width for all sites within the StreamPULSE synthesis dataset.
+Output is a file named "synthesis_fullset_width.csv" that specifies linked comid, watershed area, and river width to be used for modeling river light.